pivotal-cf/PCC-Sample-App-PizzaStore/README.md

 ### REST API endpoints

 All REST API endpoints are accessible using HTTP GET.
-This is not very RESTful, but is convenient when accessing this app from your Web browser.
+This is not very RESTful, but is convenient when accessing this app from your web browser.

 Run the command: